yasis12/prime-solo-project/README.md

 - MUI

 # Calculations
-Explain the calculations performed in your application.
-Describe the purpose and results of each calculation function.
 ### Total Monthly Income

 The `totalMonthlyIncome` function calculates the total monthly income for a selected budget.
 It filters income items based on the budget and sums up the prices.